dullhunk/whats-the-story-learning-glory/index.md

 * **Collaborative Award for Teaching Excellence** (CATE) recognises and celebrates [collaborative work that has had a demonstrable impact on teaching and learning](https://www.advance-he.ac.uk/awards/teaching-excellence-awards/collaborative-award-for-teaching-excellence)
     +  No CATE winners from Manchester yet as far as I can see

-*PROBLEM NO. 2* Teachers don't tell their teaching and learning stories, so there is nothing for the communications team to overlook.
+*PROBLEM NO. 2*: Teachers don't tell their teaching and learning stories, so there is nothing for the communications team to overlook in the first place.

 We need to solve both of these problems.
 If Universities want to be better understood, they need be telling lots more stories about the learning they enable for the students that they teach.